Lordlammington/PetstoreAPI/README.md

 **What if i want to Get not available pets?
 Sold ones?
 Anyhting Else**

 The URL that you send a request to will often return the type you're looking for.
-The appsettings.json file is where the URL is stored, if you want to change things like what pets are treurned then you can change that.
+The appsettings.json file is where the URL is stored, if you want to change things like what pets are treurned then you can change that. if you'd like to spend time playing with the API call then Refer the the swagger.io documentation

 **What is this ASCII art?**